 Right now with all the uncertainty going on in the travel industry, we think purchasing travel insurance is a good use of your money if you can find it at this time.
 We usually don’t go for it, with things up in the air and the possibility of your plans getting changed, we think it’s a good idea.

 Some policies have restrictions so make sure you get a policy that lets you cancel at any time.

 Also, we highly recommend using a Disney Travel Agent.
 They will help you make any of the necessary additions to your package and also will handle any cancellations or modifications you need.
 Plus there is no additional cost so there’s really no downside.

 Disneyland Cast Members

-Disney really did the right thing here.
 California is an incredibly expensive place to live and most cast members live check-to-check as it is.
-It would have been absolutely devastating to them economically without getting paid.
-Nice job Disney!
+This situation has been absolutely devastating to them economically without getting a regular paycheck.